 Cappuccino Oatmeal Cacao Nib Cookies are packed with morning goodness, as they are the perfect blend of cereal and coffee.
 Like most cacao nibs recipes, these cookies have a deliciously unique taste and an awesome crunch.

 I love a crunchy, subtly sweet cereal with coffee and chocolate for breakfast.
 Who doesn’t, right? 😉

-So I put all of these things together in a delicious, totally satisfying cookie.
+So I put all of those elements together in a scrumptious, satisfying cookie.

-So whether you have them for breakfast or dessert, enjoy every last crumb of these Breakfast Coffee Cookies with Oats.
+So whether you have them for breakfast or dessert, I hope you enjoy every last crumb of these Cappuccino Oatmeal Cacao Nib Cookies.

 More “desserts for breakfast” you’ll love:

 - Cappuccino Muffins with Chocolate Chips

 - Spiced Granola Breakfast Cookies